kellertobias/servobill/deploy/dockerized/README.md

 # Dockerized Deployment for Servobill

+**WARNING: This is a work in progress and not yet ready for production use.
+All Background Jobs, such as sending emails, are not yet implemented.**

 This folder provides a production-like, fully dockerized deployment for Servobill, including:
 - **Postgres** (database)
 - **MinIO** (S3-compatible object storage)